We are now accepting proposals for papers and panels for the 2019 conference.

 This year a small fee will be charged to all attendees employed full time in academia as a Lecturer or above.
 The fee schedule for the 2019 conference is:

-- Lecturer (Australian Level B, equivalent to US Assistant Professor): $45
+- Lecturer (Australian Level B, roughly equivalent to US Assistant Professor): $45

 - Senior Lecturer (Australian Level C, equivalent to US Associate Professor): $45

-- Associate Professor (Australian Level D, ~equivalent to US Professor): $90
+- Associate Professor (Australian Level D, similar to US Professor): $90

-- Professor (Australian Level D, equivalent to US Professor): $90
+- Professor (Australian Level E, equivalent to US Professor): $90

 Please note: A 30% discount is available to all members of the The Society for Political Methodology.
 To join visit their website.